DS4PS/cpp-527-fall-2020/schedule.md

 The fences are three back-ticks.
 These look like quotation marks, but are actually the character at the top left of your keyboard (if you have a US or European keyboard).

 GitHub does not have a native math rendering language (RMD documents, on the other hand, [support formulas](https://www.calvin.edu/~rpruim/courses/s341/S17/from-class/MathinRmd.html)).

-So you have two options, type formulas as regular text and use code formatting to make them clear (this option is usually sufficient).
-Or you can type your formula in a formula editor and copy and paste an image of the nicely-formatted example.
+You have two options when using formulas: type them as regular text and use code formatting to make them clear (this option is usually sufficient).

 ````
 ```